 Win for Robert Weir KC, Jonathan Butters and Thomas Westwell in Court of Appeal test case on motor finance claims

-The Court of Appeal has today handed down judgment in Johnson v FirstRand, Wrench v FirstRand and Hopcraft v Close Brothers, three conjoined appeals running as a test case for claims concerning the payment of undisclosed commissions by lenders to car dealers arranging finance for customers.
+On 25 October 2024 the Court of Appeal handed down its judgment in Johnson v FirstRand, Wrench v FirstRand and Hopcraft v Close Brothers, three conjoined appeals running as a test case for claims concerning the payment of undisclosed commissions by lenders to car dealers arranging finance for customers.

 In a unanimous judgment, the Court (Andrews, Birss and Edis LJJ) allowed the claimant consumers' appeals.
 The Court held: